+Town Centres

-The City's town centres are changing and each has their own unique identity and offerings.
+The City's town centres are changing and each has their own unique identity and offerings:

 Ryde has undergone a revitalisation with the new Top Ryde City shopping centre and apartments.

 Eastwood is a renowned cultural centre with people coming from all over Sydney, including international visitors, to experience the best in local Chinese and Korean food.

 Gladesville is an interesting enclave with an international food strip and heritage buildings.

-An important commuter hub, West Ryde is in a season of transition and development with a wide variety of supermarkets, hobby shops, restaurants and pubs.
+West Ryde (an important commuter hub), is in a season of transition and development with a wide variety of supermarkets, hobby shops, restaurants and pubs.

+Macquarie Park

 Macquarie Park is home to many world-class businesses such Optus, CSIRO, Microsoft, Johnson & Johnson, Cochlear and Foxtel.

-And the precinct is well on track to become Australia's fourth largest CBD by 2030 behind Sydney, Melbourne and Brisbane.
+The precinct is well on track to become Australia's fourth largest CBD by 2030 behind Sydney, Melbourne and Brisbane.

 In 2014 Macquarie Centre became the largest suburban shopping centre in Sydney with a \$440 million re-development and host of new retailers.